-So I gave a talk this weekend at a Dutch Physio conference and laid out my “Rehab Rules” for most things that hurt and cause disability in musculoskeletal physiotherapy.
-It seemed to go down well so I thought I would give a brief overview of them here and see what you lot think.
+I recently gave a talk at a Dutch Physio conference and laid out my “Rehab Rules” for most things that we see in MSK physio that hurt and cause patients disability.
+It seemed to go down well so I thought I would give a brief overview of these ‘rules’ here and see what you lot think.

-These rules, or perhaps I should say guidelines are how I approach most of my rehab with most of the patients I see.
-However, I will be the first to admit that they are not perfect and there are always exceptions to every rule/s.
-But I find if I stick to these and don’t stray too far then things tend to work out for most patients I see, so here they are…
+These rules, or perhaps I should say guidelines are how I approach most of my rehab planning with most of the patients I see.
+However, I will be the first to admit that they are not perfect and there are always exceptions to every rule.
+But I find if I stick to these and don’t stray too far from them then things tend to work out for most.

-One of the things I hate loathe and detest the most about physiotherapy rehab are those pre-printed handout sheets of exercise many physios love to use.
-This lazy, lethargic, couldn’t give a shit attitude towards patients problems and exercise needs to be banished and eradicated from our profession.
+One of the things I absolutely hate and detest about physiotherapy rehab are those pre-printed poorly photocopied handout sheets of exercises many love to use.
+This lazy, lethargic, couldn’t give a shit attitude towards patients problems and rehab needs to be banished and eradicated from our profession.

 When giving patients exercises its vital to remember that they and their problems are unique, therefore the exercises to help them will also need to be unique.
-Now don’t get me wrong I give a lot of patients the same exercises but never the SAME exercise, there are always differences in the load, effort, dosage, frequency, volume etc etc.
+Don’t get me wrong I give a lot of patients the ‘SAME’ exercise, but never the SAME parameters, there are always differences in the load, effort, dosage, frequency, volume etc etc.

-We see a wide, diverse, and varied population in physio with wide, diverse, and varied problems.
-Therefore our exercise interventions also need to be wide, diverse and varied.
-Using any treatment homogenously for a hetrogenous problem is never going to work well.
+We see a wide, diverse, and varied population with wide, diverse, and varied problems, therefore our exercise interventions also need to be wide, diverse and varied.
+Using any treatment homogeneously for heterogeneous problems is never going to work.

 Physios often fall foul of what I call the rehab paradox.
-That is they over simply why things hurt patients and then over complicate how to treat them.
-More physios need to recognise and realise that things hurt patients due to many complex reasons and factors, but our interventions to help them can be really, really simple.
+That is they over simplify WHY things hurt and then over complicate HOW to treat them.
+More physios need to recognise and realise that things hurt due to complex reasons and factors, but our interventions to help them can be really, really simple.

-For example, many physios tend to focus on improving the quality or control of a movement or task that’s painful or difficult for a patient, and not on building the patients capacity, tolerance, or resilience to the movement or task.
-I think if more physios focused on simply getting their patients tolerance and capacity to movements increased rather than focusing on the control and complexity of the movement they would see far greater results.
+For example, many physios tend to focus on improving the quality or control of a movement or task that’s painful or difficult for a patient, and not on the building the patients confidence, capacity, tolerance, or resilience to the movement or task.
+I think if more physios focused on simply getting their patients confidence, tolerance and capacity to movement increased rather than focusing on the control and complexity of the movement they would see far greater results.

-How much pain, effort, or fear is sufficient, or needed or safe to ask a patient to push into is very difficult to say as it will depend on so many different factors, and will need to be decided on a case by case basis.
-But I do think physios need to be much better at reassuring, encouraging, and motivating patients to push harder than most want to.
+How much pain, effort, or fear is sufficient, or needed, or safe to ask a patient to push into is very difficult to answer as it will depend on so many different factors, and will need to be decided on a case by case basis.
+But I think physios need to be much better at encouraging and motivating patients to push harder than most want to.

 The saying ‘patience is a virtue’ is one I think more physios need to remember.
-It is understandable for patients to be impatient when in pain, but when physios get impatient and fail to recognise how long things take to show signs of improvement with exercise it can and does lead to unnecessary further investigations and treatments for patients.
+It is understandable and expected for patients to be impatient when in pain, but when physios get impatient and fail to recognise or remember how long things take to show signs of improvement it can and does lead to unnecessary further investigations and treatments for patients.

 Of course, we need to be alert to patients who may be deteriorating or not improving due to other factors, but more physios need to realise that the effects of exercise are not immediate and that it takes time for muscles to get stronger, tissue tolerance to improve, and sensitive nervous systems to calm down.
 Just because there isn’t any significant or noticeable change in your patient after a week or two doesn’t mean the exercises are not working.

-More physios need to hold their nerve better and reassure patients to stick with their exercises longer before they start to panic and send them on for further tests and investigations, which often lead to over diagnosis and over treatment for things that could have got better if they just stuck with the exercises a bit longer.
+More physios need to hold their nerve better and be better at reassuring patients to stick with their exercises for longer before they start to panic and send them on for further tests and investigations, as this often leads to over diagnosis and over treatment for things that could have got better if they just stuck with the plan a bit longer.